 sabudana kheer recipe with step by step photos – we generally make sabudana kheer during the navratri festival or during some of the fasting or vrat days. this is a popular indian pudding that is made with tapioca pearls for religious fasting days.

-since sabudana or sago is an ingredient that is a part of fasting food, we make a lot of snacks with it like sabudana khichdi, sabudana vada, sabudana tikki, sabudana thalipeeth and sabudana ladoo etc. you can also check this compiled list of navratri recipes and vrat rules.
+since sabudana or sago is an ingredient that is a part of fasting food, we make a lot of snacks with it like sabudana khichdi, sabudana vada, sabudana tikki, sabudana thalipeeth and sabudana ladoo etc.

 this sabudana kheer is very easy to make. i remember that sabudana kheer was my mom’s favorite kheer and she would make this kheer often… and this is my mom’s recipe which she has been making for many years now.